 Using garden soil for your potted plants is a bad idea.
 They do not do well when placed inside containers.
-Here, whether you are an expert or an amateur, we would be leaking some guarded secrets that will help you with choosing the best potting mix for seedling and replanting.
+Here, whether you are an expert or an amateur, we would be leaking some guarded secrets that will help you with choosing the top-rated potting mix for seedling and replanting.
 At the end of this section, you will also be endowed with the ability to select high-quality potting mixes, just as we have done in the review section above.

 Although these two potting mediums have the similarity of helping the plant grow and are used interchangeably in other articles, they are not the same.
 So here we would be looking at the differences and advantages of one over the other.

 A potting mix is a soilless garden medium made specifically for container gardening.
-This soilless media comprises many living organisms that provide potted plants the sterile environment they need to grow.
+This soilless media comprises many living organisms that provide potted plants with the sterile environment they need to grow.
 They are usually lightweight, have large particles, and are composed of slow-release or continuous-release fertilizers.

-On the other hand, potting soil is a gardening medium gotten from regular garden soil.
+On the other hand, potting soil is a gardening medium made from regular garden soil.
 This media, unlike the potting mix, isn't sterile as it may contain pathogens.
 They are also heavy and don't contain fertilizers; instead, they contain compost.

-What are the Benefits of Potting Mix Over Potting Soil?
+What Are the Benefits of Potting Mix Over Potting Soil?

-Potting Mixes have better aeration, better water absorption, and water retention capacities.
+Potting mixes have better aeration, better water absorption, and water retention capacities.